astralfrontier-itch-io/witch/covens/city.md

   with magic, get to know people, and find your place in the world.
 You stay with some local adults (pick a relevant faction).
 abilities:
-  - name: Rare Books
-    desc: |-
-      When you Train, mark 1 extra XP if you want to improve a Brains action
-  - name: Play Area
-    desc: |-
-      When you Train, mark 1 extra XP if you want to improve a Guts action
-  - name: Group Social Time
-    checked: true
-    desc: |-
-      When you Train, mark 1 extra XP if you want to improve a Heart action
   - name: Chats With Mentor
-    desc: |-
-      characters can take an extra Maturity condition before retiring
+    desc: characters can take an extra Maturity condition before retiring
+  - name: Corner Shop
+    desc: a store, cafe, or other local business lets your coven hang out.
+      When you Behave by working there part time, gain 1 Image.
 resources:
-  - alchemy lab or ritual circle
-  - library and relic repository
-  - magical portal to another location
+  - club house
-  - secret hideaways
+  - steam tunnels
 perks:
   - name: Class and Sass
     desc: a sophisticated high­class PC contrasts with an everyday rough­-and-­ready PC